Google Maps, Mater, and Proverbs

 I was right.
-Finally.
-I was right about something.
+Finally, I was right about something.
 Add one point for Dad.
 After a series of stupid decisions, I made the one really adult decision of the day.
 I turned us around.
 Kind of.
 Actually, this is the part where I got us stuck.
 Deduct a bunch of points for Dad.

 It was then that I called 911 screaming like the little kid from “Home Alone.”
 The police officer was calm.
 That helped.
 He said he knew right where I was after I explained that there was a white fender from another car and a busted rear view mirror in the spot we tried to make our escape.
 He told me Google Maps sent another car that way just a few days earlier.
-The tow guy later said he pulls 60 to 80 cars out of this exact area every year.
+The tow guy later told us he pulls 60 to 80 cars out of this exact area every year.

 At least I picked a popular spot.

 We tried to dig the car out using broken parts from the last sucker who followed his smart phone.
 We waited for the towing company.
 We waited.
 Then we waited some more.

 Our dreams of medium-rare meat and buttery potatoes faded with the sunset.
 We settled for peanut butter sandwiches made from supplies out of our snack bag.
 We ate the dry sandwiches with a sunken expression befitting prison inmates.
 We drank bottled water.
 We sang an old Irish dirge.

 We bundled up as it began to get cold as the moon rose before our eyes.
 You could see every star in the night sky.
 It was amazing for anyone not overly concerned about a monumental towing bill.
 My boys were having a blast.

 Then, as if an angel from heaven, Randall, the tow guy, came walking down the hill with a flashlight hollering, “Is that you Daniel?”
 Apparently he thought he might have picked up another customer since my call a few hours back.
 It was a popular spot after all.
 I know how to pick ’em.